-Freedom to Read Week, opens a new window (February 19-25, 2023) is an annual event that encourages Canadians to think about and reaffirm their commitment to intellectual freedom, which is guaranteed them under the Charter of Rights and Freedoms.
+Freedom to Read Week, opens a new window (February 23-March 1, 2025) is an annual event that encourages Canadians to think about and reaffirm their commitment to intellectual freedom, which is guaranteed them under the Charter of Rights and Freedoms.

 Intellectual freedom is one of the fundamental values of libraries in Canada.
 From the Canadian Federation of Library Association's Statement on Intellectual Freedom and Libraries: